-I am an incoming Assistant Professor in the College of Computing and Data Science at Nanyang Technological University, Singapore, starting in Summer 2025.
+I am an Assistant Professor in the College of Computing and Data Science at Nanyang Technological University, Singapore.
+I am a part of the Algorithmic Robotics Group.
+For more details, please visit the group’s website.

 I am a researcher passionate about developing intelligent robots with the ability to plan efficiently, learn from past experiences, and reason about their decisions and interactions with other agents.
 In particular, I design algorithms for task and motion planning, as well as multi-robot systems, aiming for solutions that are both theoretically sound and practically valuable.

-Currently I am a postdoctoral fellow in the Learning Agents Research Group within the Computer Science Department at the University of Texas at Austin, hosted by Prof. Peter Stone.
-Previously, I was a postdoctoral associate at MIT CSAIL, hosted by Prof. Tomás Lozano-Pérez and Prof. Leslie Pack Kaelbling.
+Previously, I was a postdoctoral researcher at the University of Texas at Austin, hosted by Prof. Peter Stone, and at MIT CSAIL, hosted by Prof. Tomás Lozano-Pérez and Prof. Leslie Pack Kaelbling.
 I received my Ph.D. degree from Virginia Tech under Prof. Pratap Tokekar in 2019.

 My favorite quote from David Blackwell: